Keep dust bunnies out of your house

 - Positive re-enforcement is key!
 Praise your pet throughout the process, use a calming voice and don’t forget to give them a treat when they are done.

-Help, my cats has mats!
+Help, my cats have mats!

 Mats, they are the worst nightmare of many cat owners.
 Mats occur when cat hair becomes tangled and sticks together.
 To remove these nasty and painful chunks of matted fur, you can use the Catit long dematter tool, which is included in the Catit Longhair Grooming Kit.
-If your cat has severe mats or is aggressive or extremely fearful when the mats are being touched, it might be better to take the cat to a groomer to have its fur shaven off.
+If your cat has severe mats or is aggressive or extremely fearful when the mats are being touched, it might be better to take the cat to a groomer to have their fur shaven off.
 However, please bear in mind that regularly shaving your cat’s fur will impact the coat quality, so consider shaving only as the final option and try to reduce mats by grooming your cat on a daily basis.